 Yield attributes

 In a similar vein, noticeably higher yield contributing character such as number of effective tillers (11.73), number of fingers earhead-1 (7.83) and finger length (7.07 cm) was recorded in treatment 75 % RDF + 25 % RDN through poultry manure than rest of the treatments and was on par with treatment 50 % RDF and 50 % RDN through poultry manure and RDF.
-Whereas, the minimum number of effective tillers (7.50), number of fingers earhead-1 (5.33) and finger length (5.20 cm) was recorded under treatment absolute control.
+Whereas, the minimum number of effective tillers (7.50), number of fingers earhead-1 (5.33) and finger length (5.20 cm) were recorded under treatment absolute control.

-This ensured continuous availability of nutrients throughout the crop growth stages due to steady transformation, mineralization, solubilization, decomposition of minerals and nutrients that might helped in ensuring superior yield attributing characters by organics.
-Similarly, this could be because organic manure application provided favorable environment for microorganisms which helped in the fixation, assimilation and absorption of nutrients and thus resulting in higher yield attributes and yield.
+This ensured continuous availability of nutrients throughout the crop growth stages due to steady transformation, mineralisation, solubilization, decomposition of minerals and nutrients that might have helped in ensuring superior yield attributing characters by organics.
+Similarly, this could be because organic manure application provided a favourable environment for microorganisms, which helped in the fixation, assimilation and absorption of nutrients and thus resulting in higher yield attributes and yield.
 Similar findings were observed with Khandelwal et al., (2017), Ullasa et al., (2017), Patil et al., (2018), Harika et al.,(2019), Monish et al., (2020) and Amarghade and Singh (2021).

 Table 2.
 Yield attributes of finger millet as influenced by different treatments